 The link between Gaussian processes, specifically Mat\'ern fields, and stochastic PDEs has been known since Whittle~\cite[Sect.
-9]{whittle1954stationary} and was more recently introduced to statistics by Lindgren et al.~\cite{lindgren2011explicit}.
-It can be shown that the solution of a second-order elliptic Helmholtz-like stochastic PDE with a fractional-order exponent and a white noise as the right-hand side is equal to a Gaussian process with a Mat\'ern covariance function and a zero mean.
+9]{whittle1954stationary} and was more recently reintroduced to statistics by Lindgren et al.~\cite{lindgren2011explicit}.
+It can be shown that the solution of a second-order elliptic PDE with a fractional-order exponent and a Gaussian white noise on the right-hand side is equal to a Gaussian process with a Mat\'ern covariance function and a zero mean.
 In~\cite{lindgren2011explicit}, it is shown how the stiffness matrix of the discretised stochastic PDE corresponds to the inverse covariance matrix~$\vec C_s^{-1}$, i.e.\ the precision matrix~$\vec Q_s=\vec C_s^{-1}$, of the multivariate Gaussian density.
-The precision matrix~$\vec Q_s$ is sparse, especially when the fractional order of the SPDE is within a certain range~\cite[Fig. 1]{bolin2020rational}.
+The precision matrix~$\vec Q_s$ is sparse, especially when the fractional order of the SPDE is within a specific range~\cite{bolin2020rational}.
 Indeed, the precision matrix is always sparse when the PDE is non-fractional and has a finite power.
 Intuitively, a zero entry of the precision matrix expresses the conditional independence between two components of a Markov random vector when all the other components are known, which is, in fact, a plausible assumption for most physical fields, see also~\cite{rue2005gaussian,povala2022variational}.
-As an additional benefit, the SPDE representation makes it obvious how to generalise Mat\'ern covariance function to non-Euclidean domains and to non-stationary (i.e., non-homogeneous) and anisotropic random fields.
-See Figure~\ref{fig:bunniesIntro} for different random fields on the surface of the Stanford bunny obtained by solving an SPDE with a white-noise as the right-hand side.
+As an additional benefit, the SPDE representation makes it obvious how to generalise the Mat\'ern covariance function to non-Euclidean domains and to non-stationary (i.e., non-homogeneous) and anisotropic random fields.
+See Figure~\ref{fig:bunniesIntro} for different random fields on the surface of the Stanford bunny obtained by solving an SPDE with a Gaussian white noise as the right-hand side.